Special Programs of Study

 The tuition rate is the cost of a traditional regular semester of study at Bryant University.
 Tuition may vary depending upon student’s catalog year and financial aid package.

-A student will be assessed a meal plan fee of $2,846.50 - $3,092.50 to their Bryant University account if they are receiving 1-3 meals per day in their home-stay accommodations.
+Bryant students are billed at the Bryant University on-campus residence hall style-living for host family accommodations $4,518.00 (double).
+A student will be assessed a meal plan fee of $2,973.00 - $3,179.00 to their Bryant University account if they are receiving 1-3 meals per day in their home-stay accommodations.
 Meal plan charges will not be on your initial billing statement.
 If Bryant is notified that your home-stay includes 1-3 meals per day, then you will be notified via your Bryant University email address that an updated Electronic Bill (E-Bill) is ready for viewing.

-Additional fees are any supplemental costs of the program.
-These fees are estimates based on fees charged to past participants.
-They are not fixed amounts and are subject to change.
-Such costs may include but are not limited to: R/T airfare, VISA processing fee, health insurance fee, cell phones, health club memberships, cleaning fee, bed-linen fee, etc.
+Additional fees are any supplemental costs of the program and are billed directly by the third party provider or paid directly by the student.
+The amounts listed are estimates based upon amounts experienced by past participants.
+The actual costs may vary.
+Such fees may include, but are not limited to, R/T airfare, VISA processing fee, health insurance fee, cell phones, health club memberships, cleaning fee, bed-linen fee, etc

 In case of cancellation, the student is subject to the refund policy of the program provider.
 Each program provider lists the cancellation policy on their website, so be sure to read that information before applying.